Configure SQL Server container images on Docker

 Run multiple SQL Server containers

 Docker provides a way to run multiple SQL Server containers on the same host machine.
-This is the approach for scenarios that require multiple instances of SQL Server on the same host.
+Use this approach for scenarios that require multiple instances of SQL Server on the same host.
 Each container must expose itself on a different port.

 docker run -e 'ACCEPT_EULA=Y' -e 'MSSQL_SA_PASSWORD=<YourStrong!Passw0rd>' -p 1401:1433 -d mcr.microsoft.com/mssql/server:2017-latest